Visual-mov/Tevas-lang/doc/Tevas-reference.md

 ```

 ## Expressions
-There exists three types of expressions in Tex, logical, arithmetical and compound Strings.
+There exists three types of expressions in Tevas, logical, arithmetical and compound Strings.

 ### *Binary Operators*
 #### Logical Operators